 There are currently four generations in the workplace – four very different generations.
+So, engaging different generations is a new challenge for some communicators.
 The 20th century saw an unprecedented increase in technological advances and standards of living, and these trends continue into the 21st century.
 With the rate of change so fast, each generation shows marked differences in how they use and respond to technology, and how they communicate.

 Veterans – Born before 1945, currently in their 70s or older

 If they are still working, Veterans are most likely in upper management, which means they control the purse strings and make key decisions.
 They are focused on controlling emergency situations and keeping people together.

 - Famous people from this generation include Bob Dole, Bernie Sanders and Clint Eastwood.

 - Influences include the Great Depression (often raised by parents who survived it), the New Deal, WWII and the Korean War, the rise of middle-class America, and the Space Race.

 These people often grew up in difficult times followed by a period of prosperity.
 They tend to follow the rules, are disciplined and dedicated, have no problem with delayed reward and feel duty is more important than pleasure.
 They save for the future, respect authority and generally trust the government.
 They prefer a predictable hierarchy.